Lyon-CHEN/NetworkAnalysis/README.md

 	- Architecture</br>
 	![img](https://github.com/Lyon-CHEN/NetworkAnalysis/blob/main/Images/wifi-fragment.png)
 - Device scanning:
-	- Scan all alive devices which under the wifi your android device is located and connected.
+	- Find all alive devices which under same wifi network which android device connected.
 	- Identify the device's manufacturer base on Mac address.
 	- Key Point
 		- Using MVVM and Room frame
 		- Animation are showing while scanning
-		- Use multithread pool to scan devices in network, the 'ping' system command is used
+		- Using multithread pool to scan devices in network, the 'ping' system command is used.
-		- By comparing the arp table in the android system to identify the status of device, by 'ip neighbour' command
+		- Comparing the ARP table in the android system to identify the status of devices, by 'ip neighbour' command
-		- Find manufacturer in Oui database via Mac address
+		- Find out manufacturer in OUI database via Mac address
 		- Import IEEE official Oui database
 		- Using Room frame on Database</br>
 	-  Architecture</br>